 As the driving force behind your fashion business, it’s crucial that you recognise yourself as a leader in order to succeed .
 The realisation that, at least in the early stages, nothing in your business will happen without you making it happen, can help you stay focused on what you’re trying to achieve.

 Despite what some say, leadership skills are not necessarily innate.
 By working on your own continuous professional development and learning to make this a career-long habit, you can build your confidence and grow into your identity as a leader over time.
 Understanding that you will never stop learning is a key part of this; the best leaders aim to continually improve their own skills and knowledge, and know that there is always more to discover.

 Of course, these skills, and others essential to creating a fashion business, are all interrelated and need an over-arching approach to the industry, as well as an emphasis on each area.
-Our 100% Online MBA with Fashion Management covers both the commercial side through core business modules and the industry-specific side through four fashion-focused modules, giving you a rounded and comprehensive foundation on which to build a fruitful fashion enterprise.
+Our 100% Online MBA covers the commercial side through core business modules, giving you a rounded and comprehensive foundation on which to build a fruitful enterprise.